-This program prepares graduates as nurse-midwives.
-Graduates will receive a Master of Science in Nursing degree from James Madison University School of Nursing and a post-graduate certification in Nurse-Midwifery from the Shenandoah University.
 Shenandoah University's Nurse-Midwifery Program is fully accredited by the Accreditation Commission for Midwifery Education (ACME).
-Please visit the Shenandoah University Nurse-Midwifery webpage for specific accreditation information: http://www.su.edu/nursing/graduate-degrees-post-masters-certificate/nurse-midwifery-programs/.
-Graduates are eligible to take the national certification exam given by the American Midwifery Certification Board (AMCB) http://www.amcbmidwife.org
+Please visit the Shenandoah University Nurse-Midwifery webpage for specific accreditation and certification information: http://www.su.edu/nursing/graduate-degrees-post-masters-certificate/nurse-midwifery-programs/.

 Course content focuses on the nurse-midwifery management process in women’s health and primary care through the lifespan, antepartal, intrapartal, postpartal, and neonatal care, and role development.
 More than 720 hours of clinical experience are offered in all aspects of the midwifery process in a wide variety of ambulatory and community sites, including rural and medically underserved health care settings.
-Full-time or part-time study is available.
 The nurse-midwifery curriculum is competency-based, so numbers of experiences take precedence over hours of clinical requirements.